Is Acrylic Paint Toxic

 Ingesting acrylic medium, especially in large quantities, can lead to various health issues.
 While acrylic colors are not formulated for consumption, accidental ingestion can occur, particularly among children or pets.
 When ingested, acrylic paint can cause discomfort, nausea, vomiting, and, in severe cases, may lead to poisoning.
 Therefore, it’s essential to store acrylic paints safely out of reach of children and pets and to seek medical attention immediately if ingestion occurs.

-acrylic paint toxic
+is acrylic paint toxic

 What Happens if You Eat Paint?